Fixed-point-free involutions and Schur P-positivity: Introduction

-Our proof of this result gives a finite algorithm for decomposing any $\Ffpf_z$ into its FPF-Grassmannian summands.
-It turns out that we can easily identify the symmetric functions which give these summands.
+which is a well-defined homogeneous symmetric function; see Section~\ref{fpf-schub-sect}.
+We introduced these functions in \cite{HMP1} to study the enumeration of certain analogues of reduced words.

-Within the ring of symmetric functions is the subalgebra $\QQ[p_1,p_3,p_5,\dots]$ generated by the odd power-sum functions.
-This algebra has a distinguished basis $\{ P_\lambda\}$ indexed by strict integer partitions (that is, partitions with all distinct parts), whose elements $P_\lambda$ are called \emph{Schur $P$-functions}.
+The odd power-sum functions $p_1, p_3, p_5,\dots$ generate a subalgebra $\Gamma$ of the usual algebra of symmetric functions $\Lambda$.
+This subalgebra has a distinguished basis $\{P_\lambda\}$ indexed by strict integer partitions, whose elements $P_\lambda$ are the so-called \emph{Schur P-functions}.
 See Section~\ref{ss:schur-p} for the precise definition.
-Define $z \in \F_n$ to be \emph{FPF-vexillary} if $\Ffpf_z$ is a Schur $P$-function.
-The next statement paraphrases Theorems~\ref{fgrass-thm} and \ref{fpf-vex-thm}.

-\begin{theorem} There is a pattern avoidance condition characterizing FPF-vexillary involutions.
-All FPF-Grassmannian involutions as well as the reverse permutations $w_{2n}$ are FPF-vexillary. \end{theorem}

-See Corollary~\ref{fvex-cor} for the minimal list of 16 patterns that must be avoided.
-Combining the last two theorems gives this corollary, which we conjectured in \cite{HMP1}:
+In \cite{HMP1} we conjectured the following statement, which is proved at the end of Section~\ref{fpf-pos-sect}: